Apply for Federal Student Aid

 Create your personal Federal Student Aid (FSA) ID.
 Your FSA ID gives you access to Federal Student Aid’s online systems and can serve as your legal signature.

-Complete the Free Application for Federal Student Aid (FAFSA®) online at studentaid.gov and submit it to the Arkansas Colleges of Health Education (ACHE) Federal School Code: 042568 by the Priority Deadline Dates: March 15 for Summer/Fall enrollment and October 15 for Spring enrollment.
+Complete the Free Application for Federal Student Aid (FAFSA®) online at studentaid.gov and submit it to the Arkansas Colleges of Health Education (ACHE) Federal School Code: 042568 by the Priority Deadline Dates: April 15th for Summer, June 15th for Fall and November 15th for Spring enrollment.

 FAFSA® Tips for Graduate/Professional Students: